New Zealand Emergency Mobile Alerts System

 What is the New Zealand Emergency Mobile Alert System?

-The Emergency Mobile Alert System is an Emergency Warning system designed and set up to provide those with capable phones with urgent information and emergency alerts about an unfolding emergency or areas affected by serious hazards / disasters in a timely manner.
-If for any reason your life, health or property is in danger from such an event then Emergency Mobile alerts can be sent to your phone.
+If for any reason your life, health or property is in danger from such an event then alerts can be sent to your phone.
 These are sent out to mobile phones from targeted cell towers, meaning the alerts will be sent to those areas where the risk is present.
-There is no need to sign into to any special systems, download an app, and this service does not cost anything to you.
-Assuming your phone is capable of receiving such alerts, your operating system and software is up to date, and you are within the geolocation targeted area of the alerts, then your phone should receive the emergency mobile alerts.
+There is no need to sign into to any special systems or download an app, and this service does not cost you anything.

 If you do happen to receive an emergency mobile alert, and you haven't heard or seen one before, then it can be quite intimidating, but do not panic.
 When you receive an alert, read the message and take it seriously.
 The Emergency Mobile Alert message will always advise you of which authorised emergency agency has sent the alert, what the emergency is, what you should do and, if needed, it will direct you where to go to find out more information.